The Bill series 1

-The first series of The Bill, a British television drama, consisted of eleven episodes, broadcast between 16 October 1984 and 22 January 1985.
+The first series of The Bill, a British television drama, consists of eleven episodes, broadcast between 16 October 1984 and 22 January 1985.

 Set and location

 While Woodentop used a traditional three-wall set built at Thames Television's studios at Teddington, for the series, Sun Hill Police Station was created by converting the premises of a two-storey former cigarette packing company on the corner of Artichoke Hill and Pennington Street, in Wapping, East London.

 The police station was significantly smaller than subsequent versions, with almost all of the interior offices being seen on-screen, only the original packing/warehouse area alongside the rear yard not featuring.
 Production offices doubled with some of the sets, with the canteen being used by cast and crew, and notably Chief Superintendent Brownlow's office actually being that of producer Michael Chapman.
 When shooting was taking place upstairs, the production team were unable to continue typing or to take phone calls.

 Located in the shadow of the towering wall that surrounded the then-disused Tobacco Dock, and alongside the cobbles of Pennington Street, the nondescript 1950s building was very much in an East-End setting.
 Fronting onto the short stretch of road called Artichoke Hill, road signs were simply covered with those reading Sun Hill when exterior filming was taking place.

 The use of real buildings instead of traditional sets within TV studios was very unusual at that time, with Channel Four's "Brookside" being one of the few others then to do so.
 Hand-held video cameras allowed the actors to move from within the building directly onto the street, something that was just not possible with traditional studio-based production and created a new degree of realism for the viewer.

 Many of the crew enjoyed the autonomy of working at Thames' East London outpost; however, transport links to the area were then very poor and many of the Teddington-based staff disliked the cross-city journey from West London.
 This remained a constant at Artichoke Hill, and may have been a factor in the choice of a West London location when the filming base was forced to move for Series 3.

 Many of the cast and crew shared their memories of making this first series for the book Witness Statements, including stars John Salthouse, Eric Richard, Trudie Goodwin, Mark Wingett, Peter Ellis, Nula Conwell, Jon Iles, Larry Dann, Colin Blumenau, Robert Hudson and Ashley Gunstock; along with costume designer Jennie Tate, stage managers Nigel Wilson and Marilyn Edwards, floor manager Julian Meers, production manager Derek Cotty, designer Philip Blowers, writer and technical advisor Barry Appleton and director Peter Cregeen.